-In the past, bipolar disorder was believed to have a prevalence approximating 1.5%10; however, more recent evidence suggests that actual prevalence rates approach 5.5% when the spectrum of bipolar illness is considered.11-15 This represents a continuum of mood states that includes the traditionally accepted bipolar I and bipolar II disorders, as well as mood swings that do not satisfy the DSM-IV defined criteria for bipolar I and II disorders, but still result in significant functional impairment.^{12,15-18} This broader concept of bipolar disorders is currently evolving, and remains an area of some debate among experts.
-Suffice it to say that bipolar disorders appear to be much more common that previously believed, and are thus likely to be encountered with more frequency in the primary setting that previously thought.
+In the past, bipolar disorder was believed to have a prevalence of approximately 1.5% 10; however, more recent evidence suggests that actual prevalence rates approach 5.5% when the spectrum of bipolar illness is considered.
+This represents a continuum of mood states that includes the traditionally accepted bipolar I and bipolar II disorders, as well as mood swings that do not satisfy the DSM-IV defined criteria for bipolar I and II disorders but still result in significant functional impairment.
+This broader concept of bipolar disorders is currently evolving and remains an area of some debate among experts.
+Suffice it to say that bipolar disorders seem to be much more common that previously believed and are thus likely to be encountered with more frequency in the primary setting than previously thought.